Introduction to communication in health, social care or children and young people’s settings

 Students are reminded that the time in which they complete is purely down to them as an individual.
 Completion can be as quickly or as slowly as you wish within the 12 month tuition period.
 If you require additional time an extension may be available.
 Extensions are arranged at an additional cost as and when needed.

 In addition to written assignments, students are required to complete a series of practical tasks in a work based environment.
 A minimum 150 hours of placement work must be completed in a ofsted registered school.
-Students studying outside of the UK must be placed within a school following the UK curriculum.

 Please note: All students must have a confirmed placement for the whole course duration.
 This is the student's responsibilty to arrange and organise.
 UK Open College does not organise this and will not be held responsible if this is not in place.